orlo/security-page/docs/index.md

 - Our servers automatically run and update antivirus scanners -

-We have procedures in place to to triage and remedy reported bugs and security vulnerabilities for product and service offering.
+We have procedures in place to triage and remedy reported bugs and security vulnerabilities for product and service offering.

 ## Application security protection